benjamincrozat/content/posts/pest-3.md

 This flexibility allows you to adhere to best practices while still accommodating the unique needs of your project.

+I wrote more about this in my [guide to architecture testing presets in Pest 3](/pest-3-architecture-testing-presets).

 ### Mutation testing: how reliable are your tests?

 Pest 3 is bringing mutation testing to the table!
 This feature enhances the reliability of your test suites by making small changes to your code and running tests against these mutated versions.